 This is part of the reason why the true genius of America’s political organization lies partially within the way the states and federal government form a cohesive bond.
 Essentially, the states act as individual laboratories, all separate and able to take self-direction and action, yet all tied together under a unified central government.

 Residents in each city, county, and state are free to elect their own representatives, whether to local governmental bodies or federal ones.
 In this way, we are all able to get a glimpse into how competing ideologies or methodologies for governance work for different groups of people in different situations.
 And we can cherry pick from a variety of different perspectives.

 As a result, each state has a certain amount of natural competition with its counterparts.
-States compete with each other in order to attract businesses and investment dollars, for example, or to attract students to their universities.
-However, given the major demographic, economic, political, and geographical differences between different states, some carry unique burdens while others have advantages.
+For example, states compete with each other in order to attract businesses and investment dollars or to attract students to their universities.
+However, given the major demographic, economic, political, and geographical differences among states, some carry unique burdens while others have advantages.

 Border states, for example, are much more concerned with immigration policies than central states are, and Gulf Coast states are much more concerned with the health and viability of the Gulf of Mexico than those located in the Northeast, which might be more concerned about political tensions with Europe and Canada.

 Due to these differences, states depend on support from the federal government to vastly different degrees.
 WalletHub has released its annual study, looking at federal dependency and digging into data to find out which states lean the most on Uncle Sam for support.
 The methodology is complex.